venukarnati92/crawler/README.md

 # Bonus Questions

 ## Database
 Stored all the href's along with it's parent link id in database.
-Code can ne found at https://github.com/venukarnati92/crawler/blob/master/crawler/crawler_DB.py
+Code can be found at https://github.com/venukarnati92/crawler/blob/master/crawler/crawler_DB.py

 Used Adjacency list model for database.
 The snapshot of schema is provided below.
 <img width="453" alt="Screen Shot 2019-12-16 at 9 20 03 PM" src="https://user-images.githubusercontent.com/22748497/70969943-fb5f7b80-2051-11ea-8076-0dc8f328e30c.png">